15%

 Best 2 year short term endowment plan in Singapore with guaranteed returns

-Best 3 year short term endowment plan in Singapore with both guaranteed and non-guaranteed returns
+Best 3-year short-term endowment plan in Singapore with guaranteed returns

 Best long term endowment plan in Singapore for wealth building